Shake-up in child TV star rules

 Regulations for children taking part in TV, radio, film and theatre were last changed in 1968 to require a licence for children under 14s involved in singing, dancing, acting or musical performances.

-But critics say the guidelines were unclear about factual and entertainment programmes.'Not fit for purpose'
+But critics say the guidelines were unclear about factual and entertainment programmes.

 Children's minister Tim Loughton said the government aimed to nurture future stars and "help all children realise their talents by being able to perform".